gineste/myomniscient-rak5010/README.md

   - GenerateHex.bat (script generating hex file with version number)
 - **.gitignore**
 - **README.md** (should contain a description of the project.)

+### Configure IDE for the scripts

+We need to configure the IDE to run the scripts automatically.

+In **pre-build step**, for any build configuration, enter this command:	*sh ../updateVersion.sh*

+In **post-build step**, for release build configuration, enter this command:	*"../../output/GenerateHex.bat" ${ProjName}*